 The premise of a Yes Day is that your child gets to decide what you do together – and you say “yes”.
 It’s that simple.
 Give your child the control to plan some one-on-one or family time, and you will be surprised with the results.

-My daughter is now eight, and two or three times a year we celebrate Yes Day, where she gets to plan our day without any input or refusal from me.
+My daughter is now ten, and two or three times a year we celebrate Yes Day, where she gets to plan our day without any input or refusal from me.

 You May Also Enjoy 15 Positive Parenting Techniques Every Parent Should Know